PuceBaboon/Pico-W_Multicore/README.md

 ### Who can I thank for this?

 The Arduino-Pico repository is owned and maintained by Earle F. Philhower (with additional contributors).
-Earle added the `setup1()` & `loop1()` functionality on the 25th of April 2021 -- see (pull request #113)[https://github.com/earlephilhower/arduino-pico/pull/113].
+Earle added the `setup1()` & `loop1()` functionality on the 25th of April 2021 -- see [pull request #113](https://github.com/earlephilhower/arduino-pico/pull/113).
 So we owe Earle a debt of gratitude not just for easy multicore, but also for the Arduino-Pico core itself.
 Let's hope that we see other people picking up this neat idea and that we see the spread of `setup1()`/`loop1()` to other Arduino cores soon.